-Net interest income decreased by approximately \$2.0 million, or 83.6%, for the quarter ended March 31, 2011 as compared to the quarter ended March 31, 2010.
-The decrease in net interest income was primarily due to a decrease of \$2.2 million in interest and fee income, which was primarily attributable to the substantial decrease of our loan receivable balance at March 31, 2011 as compared with that at March 31, 2010, as a result of the OFS Capital WM Transaction and 2010 Distribution.
-In addition, for the quarter ended March 31, 2011, interest and fee income included \$0.8 million in interest income recorded in respect of loans receivable pledged to creditors for the period January 1, 2011 through February 23, 2011.
-The loans receivable pledged to creditors represented a secured borrowing of assets applied to the OFS Capital WM Transaction that was sold by us to OFS Capital WM at September 28, 2010.
-As a result of the WM Credit Facility Amendments effective February 23, 2011, commencing February 23, 2011, those assets were no longer included on our balance sheet and, accordingly, we no longer recorded any interest income in respect of those assets after that date.
-For the quarter ended March 31, 2011, we also recorded interest expense of \$0.8 million in respect of the payable under the securities loan agreement.
+Net interest income decreased by approximately \$5.7 million, or 85.7%, for the year ended December 31, 2011 as compared to the year ended December 31, 2010.
+The decrease in net interest income was primarily due to a decrease of \$8.5 million in interest and fee income, which was primarily attributable to the substantial decrease of our loan receivable balance at December 31, 2011 as compared with that at December 31, 2010, as a result of the OFS Capital WM Transaction and 2010 Distribution (and without giving effect to the WM 2012 Credit Facility Amendments).
+In addition, for the year ended December 31, 2011, interest and fee income included \$0.8 million in interest income recorded in respect of loans receivable pledged to creditors for the period January 1, 2011 through February 23, 2011.
+The loans receivable pledged to creditors represented a secured borrowing of assets applied to the OFS Capital WM Transaction that were sold by us to OFS Capital WM at September 28, 2010.
+As a result of the WM 2011 Credit Facility Amendments effective February 23, 2011, commencing February 23, 2011, those assets were no longer included on our balance sheet and, accordingly, we no longer recorded any interest income in respect of those assets after that date.
+For the year ended December 31, 2011, we also recorded interest expense of \$0.8 million in respect of the payable under the securities loan agreement.
 The payable under the securities loan agreement also represented a secured borrowing applied to the OFS Capital WM Transaction.
 Similar to the treatment of the interest income on loans receivable pledged to creditors, effective February 23, 2011, we derecognized the payable on our balance sheet and, accordingly, no longer recorded any interest expense in respect of the payable commencing February 23, 2011.